fjramons/osm-analytics/README.md

 #### **Step 3.** Fill-in files with key configuration parameters

-`ftp-credentials.env`: Credentials for the FTP server where reports are saved.
+- `db-credentials.env`: (**sensitive file**) Credentials for accessing the database where historical builds and analysis are accumulated.
+Required keys are:
+  - `rootUser`: Username of the InnoDBCluster root user.
+  - `rootPassword`: Password of the InnoDBCluster root user.
+  - `stdUser`: Username of the standard user for accessing the database.
+  - `stdPassword`: Password of the standard user for accessing the database.

 TODO:

-`jenkins-credentials.env`: Credentials for accessing Jenkins API.
+`ftp-credentials.env`: (**sensitive file**) Credentials for the FTP server where reports are saved.

 TODO:

-`db-credentials.env`: Credentials for accessing the database where historical builds and analysis are accumulated.
+`jenkins-credentials.env`: (**sensitive file**) Credentials for accessing Jenkins API.

 TODO: